Kick Six: Third quarter

 Under Saban, Alabama had a record of 73–3 when leading at halftime.
 Auburn received the kickoff in the second half and drove 69 yards to tie the game 21–21 on a C.J.
 Uzomah touchdown reception.
 On the following drive Alabama failed to gain a yard and punted the ball back to Auburn.
 Auburn drove into Alabama territory before stalling out and punting, downing the punt at the Alabama 1-yard line.
-After starting on their own 1-yard line, Alabama drove 88 yards in 6 minutes to Auburn's 11-yard line at the end of the quarter.
+On their first two plays of the drive, Alabama would gain just one yard.
+Facing a 3rd and 9 from their own 2-yard line, McCarron found Amari Cooper for a 54-yard completion to extend the drive.
+Alabama then drove to the Auburn 22, where on 1st down, McCarron threw to a streaking Cooper in the end zone but Cooper dropped the would-be touchdown.
+Following the drop Alabama picked up another first down to reach the Auburn 11-yard line as the quarter came to the a close.